de-luca/Make-it-Rain/README.md

 ![Make it Rain!](https://media.giphy.com/media/3o85xx4YNo8LuDFIli/giphy.gif)

 ### This is absolutely not ready for use!
+### *But if you're the kind of people who like to live dangerously, you can grab a release [here](https://github.com/de-luca/Make-it-Rain/releases).*

+## Features
+- Manage multiple accounts
+- Refine transaction history
+- Adjustable warning thresholds

 ## Contributing
 - First you'll need to have `npm` installed.
 The easiest way to get it is with [Node.js](https://nodejs.org/en/).